-The submitted work for NCXXXX is suspected of breaching assessment regulations.
+The submitted work for NCXXXX is suspected of breaching assessment regulations due to Turnitin reports indicating potential use of AI/ high similarity.

 In order to investigate this suspected breach of assessment regulations, you are requested to attend a meeting at TIME, on DATE in XXX room.